letitbk/project-template/doc/README.md

-Keep the current version of the paper in the `current` folder.
-When you submit, archive the version by creating a folder with a timestamped folder, e.g. `20200202_nature`.

-Start writing early.
-Actually, start the project with writing down the key idea and a few key references.
-As the project progresses, populate the method section as you plan & execute experiments.
-Once you have some results, focus on figures, each with caption, methods, and results -- the "mini-papers".
-Use `supp.tex` to stash whatever that may not be worth being in the main manuscript.
+Create a folder with a timestamped folder, e.g. `2020-02-02_asr` when you work on some forms of writing.
+When you are done, don't forget to "post" your analysis code + final documents to `0-posted` folder.